-As part of the $17.4 billion bailout extended to the two companies in December, GM and Chrysler are required to bring wages and benefits of U.S. factory workers in line with those at Toyota Motor Corp <7203.T> and other Japanese automakers.
+GM and Chrysler LLC are required to make wages and benefits paid to U.S. factory workers competitive with those at Toyota Motor Corp (7203.T) and other Japanese automakers under the terms of their government bailouts.